Athena (wrestler): Return to NXT (2020–2021)

-Return to the independent circuit (2022)
+Return to the independent circuit (2022–present)

 Reese, now going by her old ring name Athena, would challenge Thunder Rosa for the Warrior Wrestling Women's Championship on February 12.
 At the event, Rosa retained the title after the two wrestled to a 30-minute draw.

+On June 15, 2025, Athena announced that she will be hosting an all women's wrestling event called Who Runs The World?, that will take place on August 9.

-All Elite Wrestling (2022–present)
+All Elite Wrestling / Return to ROH (2022–present)

-Athena made her first All Elite Wrestling appearance on May 29, 2022 at Double or Nothing.
+Athena made her debut for All Elite Wrestling (AEW) on May 29, 2022, at Double or Nothing as a face.
 She appeared at the end of Jade Cargill's match, coming to the aid of Anna Jay and Kris Statlander.
-On the June 3, 2022 episode of AEW Rampage, Athena wrestled in her debut AEW match against Kiera Hogan, winning via pinfall.
-On September 4, at All Out, Athena challenged Cargill for the AEW TBS Championship, but was unsuccessful.
-On September 21, at Grand Slam, Athena challenged the interim AEW Women's World Champion Toni Storm in a four-way match which also invovled Dr. Britt Baker, D.M.D. and Serena Deeb, which ended with Storm retaining the title.
+On the June 3 episode of Rampage, Athena wrestled in her debut AEW match against Cargill's Baddies teammate Kiera Hogan, winning via pinfall.
+Athena was undefeated in singles matches for the next few months and began feuding with Cargill, challenging her for the TBS Championship at All Out, but was unsuccessful.
+On September 21, at Grand Slam, Athena challenged the interim Women's World Champion Toni Storm in a four-way match which also involved Dr. Britt Baker, D.M.D. and Serena Deeb, which ended with Storm retaining the title.

-Return to Ring of Honor (2022–present)

-On the November 18, 2022, episode of Rampage, after pinning Madison Rayne, Athena attacked referee Aubrey Edwards, thus turning heel only for a returning Mercedes Martinez to make a save.
+On the November 18, 2022, episode of Rampage, after pinning Madison Rayne, Athena attacked referee Aubrey Edwards, thus turning heel, only for a returning Mercedes Martinez to make a save.
 Since AEW President Tony Khan also owns Ring of Honor (ROH), Athena faced Martinez at ROH's event Final Battle, which took place on December 10, where she won the ROH Women's World Championship.

-During her reign, Athena successfully defended her title against various contenders, such as Kiera Hogan, Marina Shafir and Miyu Yamashita.
-During the main event of the March 9 episode of Honor Club, Athena defended her title against Willow Nightingale.
+Athena's first successful title defense was against Vertvixen on the December 19 episode of AEW's Dark: Elevation, where Athena was easily victorious.

+With the relaunch of Honor Club, Athena retained her title in a match against Willow Nightingale on the March 9, 2023, episode of ROH on Honor Club.
+Athena would solidify herself as a heel by attacking her opponents after defeating them, which would become a recurring theme.
+After having her sixth successful title defense against Emi Sakura on the March 20 episode of ROH on Honor Club, Athena attacked Sakura until she was saved by Yuka Sakazaki, to whom Athena had lost in a tag team match back in January.
+This led to Athena defending her title against Sakazaki on March 31 at Supercard of Honor, which she did successfully.

+On June 25 at Forbidden Door, Athena competed in the Owen Hart Foundation Women's Tournament, defeating Billie Starkz in the quarterfinals of the tournament.
+On the July 14 episode of Rampage, Athena lost at the semifinals to Willow Nightingale.
+On July 21, at Death Before Dishonor, Athena successfully defended her title against Nightingale in the main event, where the pair made history by participating in the first women's match to headline a ROH's pay-per-view.